 Download Course Request Form

 Registration for certification courses on the professional track requires an earned Bachelor's degree as a prerequisite and an official undergraduate transcript on file with Perkins.
-If you are a new student, please request from your undergraduate school that an official transcript be sent to the Office of Advanced Ministerial Studies at the address above.
+If you are a new student, please request from your undergraduate school that an official transcript be sent to the Office of External Programs at the address above.

 Candidates for certification on the professional track earn two hours of credit per course.
 Credits are generally not applicable toward current Perkins graduate degree course requirements.